 We are exposed to market risk from foreign currency exchange rates and interest rates, which could affect operating results, financial position and cash flows.
 We manage our exposure to these market risks through our regular operating and financing activities and, when appropriate, through the use of derivative financial instruments.
-These derivative financial instruments are utilized to hedge economic exposures, as well as reduce earnings and cash flow volatility resulting from shifts in market rates.
+We utilized derivative financial instruments to hedge economic exposures, as well as reduce earnings and cash flow volatility resulting from shifts in market rates.

-Recent market events have not required us to materially modify or change our financial risk management strategies with respect to our exposures to interest rate and foreign currency risk.
-Refer to Note 13 – Financial Instruments in the Consolidated Financial Statements for further discussion on our financial risk management.
+Recent market events have not caused us to materially modify or change our financial risk management strategies with respect to our exposures to interest rate and foreign currency risk.
+Refer to Note 13 – Financial Instruments in the Consolidated Financial Statements for additional discussion on our financial risk management.

-The consolidated weighted-average interest rates related to our total debt and liability to subsidiary trust issuing preferred securities for 2009, 2008 and 2007 approximated 6.1%, 6.6% and 7.1%, respectively.
+The consolidated weighted-average interest rates related to our total debt and liability to subsidiary trust issuing preferred securities for 2010, 2009 and 2008 approximated 5.8%, 6.1%, and 6.6%, respectively.
 Interest expense includes the impact of our interest rate derivatives.

 Virtually all customer-financing assets earn fixed rates of interest.
 The interest rates on a significant portion of the Company’s term debt are fixed.

-As of December 31, 2009 $2.4 billion of our total debt carried variable interest rates, including the effect of pay variable interest rate swaps we are utilizing with the intent to reduce the effective interest rate on our fixed coupon debt.
+As of December 31, 2010, $952 million of our total debt carried variable interest rates, including the effect of pay variable interest rate swaps we use to reduce the effective interest rate on our fixed coupon debt.

 The fair market values of our fixed-rate financial instruments are sensitive to changes in interest rates.
 At December 31, 2010, a 10% change in market interest rates would change the fair values of such financial instruments by approximately $194 million.